davadazaita/davadazaita/README.md

 ## Think It.
-Será que eles vão redeterminar a nova moto do Jaspion
+Will they redesign Jaspion's ???

 <h2>Will they redesign Jaspion's new motorcycle with extra-wide 360mm slick front and rear tires and a longer wheelbase suited for competition?</h2>